-- Forecasts for multi-tenant office space used a 10% capture rate for new development in 2020 and a 15% capture rate in 2030.
-Capture rates were based on direct and indirect job forecasts completed for NCRC, and provides an average of 200 square feet of office space per employee. - Between 400,000 and 500,000 square feet of multi-tenant office space could be supported in the study area. - An additional 80,000 to 120,000 square feet of "retail" office space, professional services that are likely to locate in a retail shopping center, could be supported by 2030, based primarily on household growth. - It is impossible to forecast for major relocations, or 'drop-ins', that could occur within the study area
+- Forecasts for multi-tenant office space used a 10% capture rate for new development in 2020 and a 20% capture rate in 2030.
+Capture rates were based on direct and indirect job forecasts completed for NCRC, and provides an average of 200 square feet of office space per employee. - Between 400,000 and 500,000 square feet of multi-tenant corporate office space could be supported in the study area. - An additional 80,000 to 120,000 square feet of professional, or retail, office space could be supported by 2030, based primarily on household growth.
+The demand for these service related uses such as small medical, insurance, attorney, and real estate offices is driven by area household growth. - It is impossible to forecast for major relocations, or 'drop-ins', that could occur within the study area